 The Shoulder Expert at Litchfield Hills Orthopedic Associates

 Our fellowship-trained shoulder surgeon, Dr. Leigh Brezenoff, is experienced and skilled in providing expert care.
 Though many shoulder conditions can be treated conservatively, there are injuries or conditions that may require shoulder surgery.
-Dr. Brezenoff offers a number of specialized nonsurgical joint treatments, including platelet-rich plasma (PRP) injections, cortisone joint injections, and viscosupplementation.
+Dr. Brezenoff offers a number of specialized nonsurgical joint treatments, including cortisone joint injections and viscosupplementation.
 Before recommending surgery, he also ensures that other measures have been taken to relieve your pain, including anti-inflammatory medications, injections, or physical therapy with a certified physical therapist.

 If surgical intervention is necessary for you, Dr. Brezenoff has the advanced training and expertise to perform your shoulder arthroscopy.
 He also offers several other advanced procedures, including: